House GOP takes cash from casino mogul accused of misconduct

 The contribution underscores Republicans’ willingness to look beyond the messy and potentially problematic backgrounds of some donors as they embark on the massively expensive task of attempting to wrest control of the House back from Democrats.

-A spokesman for McCarthy did not immediately respond to a request for comment Friday.
+In a brief statement Friday, McCarthy did not address his decision to accept money from Wynn after previously rejecting it.

+“Steve Wynn is one of the great innovators in the history of modern capitalism.
+I thank him for his continued support, and I look forward to working with him to retake the House Majority,” McCarthy said.

 Wynn declined to comment through a spokeswoman.

 “He has the same rights and entitlements as any other private citizen in the United States of America,” said Donald Campbell, an attorney for Wynn, when asked about the donations.